 She didn’t.

-But, along with things Palin actually did say in the weeks after her Convention speech, Fey’s now famous quote helped to raise questions about Palin’s qualifications to be Vice President – let alone the President.
+But, along with things Palin actually did say in the weeks after her Convention speech, Fey’s now legendary quote did help create skepticism about Palin’s qualifications to be Vice President.